Ravi2712/Ten-Pin-Bowling/README.md

 @end
 ```

-The implementation of Program uses Observer and Delegation Design Pattern.
+Program is implemented with Observer and Delegation Design Pattern.<br/>
---> Player rolls the ball first, each roll is observable and So, With Game rules observer program will be able to generate score.
+--> Player rolls the ball first, each roll is observable and so, With Game rules observer program will be able to generate score.<br/>
---> When score is available, with delegation pattern score board will be updated.
+--> When score is available, with delegation pattern score board will be updated.<br/>

 At lower level, program also uses Queue to keep time complexity O(n).

-### Program Time Complexity
+## Program Time Complexity

 Program runs with O(n) time complexity.

-### Result of Sample Test Case
+## Result of Sample Test Case

-Test case : 7/21216/12124/321321
+Test case : 7/21216/12124/321321 <br/>
 Score : 60

-### Credits
+## Credits

-** JAY PATEL **
+**JAY PATEL**